-People take Bacillus coagulans for diarrhea, including infectious types such as rotaviral diarrhea in children; traveler's diarrhea; and diarrhea caused by antibiotics.
-Bacillus coagulans is also used for general digestion problems, irritable bowel syndrome (IBS), inflammatory bowel disease (IBD, Crohn's disease, ulcerative colitis), a bowel disorder called Clostridium difficilecolitis, excessive growth of "bad" bacteria in the intestine.
+People take Bacillus coagulans for diarrhea, including infectious types such as rotaviral diarrhea, traveler's diarrhea, and diarrhea caused by antibiotics.
+Bacillus coagulans is also used for general digestion problems, irritable bowel syndrome (IBS), inflammatory bowel disease (IBD), gas (flatulence), a bowel disorder called Clostridium difficile colitis, and excessive growth of "bad" bacteria in the intestine.
 It is also used in people with liver cirrhosis, for an infection due to the ulcer-causing bacterium Helicobacter pylori, for rheumatoid arthritis, and for HIV/AIDS.

 Some people use Bacillus coagulans to prevent respiratory infections and ramp up the immune system.
 It is also used to prevent cancer or the formation of cancer-causing agents.
 There is also some interest in using it as an additive to vaccines to improve their effectiveness.

-Bacillus coagulans produces lactic acid and, as a result, is often misclassified as lactic acid bacteria such as lactobacillus.
-In fact, some commercial products containing Bacillus coagulans are marketed as Lactobacillus sporogenes or "spore-forming lactic acid bacterium."
-Unlike lactic acid bacteria such as lactobacillus or bifidobacteria, Bacillus coagulans forms reproductive structures called spores.
-Spores are actually an important factor in telling Bacillus coagulans apart from lactic acid bacteria.
+Bacillus coagulans produces lactic acid and is often misclassified as lactobacillus.
+In fact, some commercial products containing Bacillus coagulans are marketed as Lactobacillus sporogenes.
+Unlike lactic acid bacteria such as lactobacillus or bifidobacteria, Bacillus coagulans forms spores.
+Spores are an important factor in telling Bacillus coagulans apart from other lactic acid bacteria.

 How does it work?There is not enough information to know how Bacillus coagulans might work for medical purposes.
-Some research in animals (but not yet in humans) shows that Bacillus coagulans might increase immune system function and decrease harmful bacteria.
+Some research shows that Bacillus coagulans might increase immune system function and decrease harmful bacteria.

 Uses & Effectiveness